 This model does have a digital timer and a handful of preset functions.

 These are clearly labeled with text, making it a breeze to use them.
 The lid is very easy to remove from the pitcher and this blender is on the quieter side, only measuring in at 84.9 dBa in our test, compared to closer to 90 dBa for the loudest models.

 Taking credit for 15% of the total score, our Pureeing metric tested how well these products could make almond butter, mix tomato soup, and heat it.
 This metric proved to be a difficult one for the Nutri Ninja, with this product earning a 3 out of 10 for its relatively poor performance.
-The chart below shows how this compared to the rest of the blenders in the review.

 This model did a poor job of mixing almonds into a smooth and creamy spread, instead creating an extremely thick, grainy mixture that was quite undesirable.
 This product did a little better at pureeing the soup, but not by much, leaving whole garlic cloves intact at the end of its Auto-iQ puree cycle.
 It also didn't really heat up the soup, only causing it to hit a temperature of about 78°F.

 Four our final rating metric, we evaluated how each blender did when tasked with grating hard parmesan cheese, grinding corn kernels into corn flour, and creating powdered sugar.
 The Nutri Ninja again did quite poorly, earning a 3 out of 10 for its subpar showing.

 This product didn't do amazingly well at creating powdered sugar, failing to achieve the fine grind of other products, with plenty of intact granulated sugar.
 However, none of the sugar burned or melted into the blades.
 This blender's performance did improve when we tasked it with grating cheese, producing a blend that was roughly in the middle-of-the-road.
 It was relatively evenly grated, but it wasn't the finest blend and there were some residual large chunks.